First trial of Geert Wilders: First trial

 Court proceedings began on 20 January 2010, with Wilders accused of discrimination on the basis of religion and spreading hate.
 On the eve of his trial, Wilders told journalists he expected to be acquitted, saying, "I have done nothing wrong."
 After receiving the summons, he commented that he considered the prosecution as "a political trial."
 He also announced his intention to call various experts to act as witnesses.
-On the first day of the trial, Wilders gave a speech invoking Thomas Jefferson, among others.

 When the trial resumed on 3 February, the judges decided who would be allowed to testify as witnesses.
 Wilders's desired witness list consisted of various experts on both the law and Islam, including university professors, radical imams, and Mohammed Bouyeri, the man who murdered filmmaker Theo van Gogh.
 Other individuals on the list included Afshin Ellian, a Dutch-Iranian professor at Leiden University; Hans Jansen, a Dutch scholar of Islam; Wafa Sultan, a Syrian American physician; Raphael Israeli, a Moroccan-Israeli professor at the Hebrew University of Jerusalem; Andrew G. Bostom, an American professor at Alpert Medical School of Brown University; Robert Spencer, an American author and blogger; and Ayatollahs Ahmad Jannati and Mohammad Yazdii, members of the Iranian Guardian Council.